radar/distance_of_time_in_words/README.markdown

 #### :only

-**Note that values passed into this option must be passed in as strings!**

 Only want a specific measurement of time?
 No problem!

     >> distance_of_time_in_words(Time.now, Time.now + 1.hour + 1.minute, false, :only => :minutes)